tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   ![portfolio-total](Images/portfolio-total.png)

-* Lastly, the `Portfolio Daily Returns` and the `Portfolio Cumulative Returns` are calculated using the `pct_change` and `cumprod` functions respectively, as done in the previous units of this course.
+* The `Portfolio Daily Returns` and the `Portfolio Cumulative Returns` are calculated using the `pct_change` and `cumprod` functions respectively, as done in the previous units of this course.

   ```python
   # Calculate the portfolio daily returns